 Soba is the Japanese name for buckwheat.
 Its flour, alone or mixed with wheat flour, is one of the chief ingredients in the preparation of thin soba noodles.

-In Eastern European regions, cooked buckwheat groats are eaten as a favorite filling food.
-Kasha, toasted buckwheat groats, is a popular food item akin to couscous in the Middle-east and northern Africa, eaten either alone or with seasonal vegetables and meat in many parts of this region.
+In Eastern European regions, cooked buckwheat groats are eaten as a portion of favorite filling food.
+Kasha, toasted buckwheat groats, is a favorite food item akin to couscous in the Middle-east and northern Africa, eaten either alone or with seasonal vegetables and meat in many parts of this region.

-Its flour may be used in numerous methods to make pancake, bread, bun, cake, pasta, noodles, cookie, biscuits, etc. In Northern Indian region; its flour is used to make a deep-fried pancakes (kuttu ki poori) and eaten when other cereal grains are abstained to eat during religious occasions.
+Its flour may be used in numerous methods to prepare pancakes, bread, bun, cake, pasta, noodles, cookies, biscuits, etc. In the Northern Indian region; its flour, popular as kuttu, is used to make deep-fried pancakes (kuttu ki poori) and eaten when other cereal grains are abstained from eating during the special religious occasions.

 Buckwheat hull and seed kernel compose of polyphenolic flavonoid compound rutin (quercetin rutinoside) in small quantities.
-Rutin has been found to have anti-inflammatory, anti-oxidant, anti-platelet aggregation (blood thinner) functions, in experimental models and may interact with routine medications.
+Rutin has been found to have anti-inflammatory, antioxidant, and anti-platelet aggregation (blood thinner) functions, in experimental models and may interact with routine medications.
 (Medical disclaimer).

 ≻≻- Pseudocereals for complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Nuts and seeds from Buckwheat.
 Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.